A structure theorem for homology 4-manifolds with $g_2\leq 5$: Preliminaries

-A simplicial complex $\D$ is called generically $d$-rigid if the graph (or 1-skeleton) $G(\D)$ is a generically $d$-rigid.
-The concept of rigidity have been used in the structural study of simplicial complex more precisely in normal pseudomanifolds.
+A simplicial complex $\D$ is called {\em generically $d$-rigid} if its graph (or 1-skeleton), denoted as $G(\D)$, is generically $d$-rigid.
+We will use the notations $\mathcal{S}(\D_f)$ and $\mathcal{S}(\D)$ to refer to $\mathcal{S}(G(\D)_f)$ and $\mathcal{S}(G(\D))$, respectively.
+Note that, if $\D$ is a $(d-1)$-dimensional simplicial complex such that $G(\D)$ is generically $d$-rigid, then $g_2(\D)=\gamma(G(\D))$.
+The notion of rigidity is applied in the structural analysis of simplicial complexes, particularly in various contexts involving normal pseudomanifolds.